 Machine learning systems can analyze data volumes humans can't.
 They spot anomalies, patterns that indicate someone's inside your system when you'd still be reviewing logs manually.
 Threat detection gets faster and more accurate.
 Response can start before a human even knows there's a problem.
 This matters because the time between breach and detection is where damage happens.

-Stop trusting networks.
-Verify everything, always.
-Every user, every device, every access request.
-Before you assumed if someone was on your corporate network they were safe.
-That's gone.
-Now you verify identity constantly, enforce least privilege access, and assume anyone could be a threat.
+The idea of trusting networks by default is gone.
+Now, you verify identity constantly, enforce least privilege access, and assume anyone could be a threat.
 It's paranoid, but it works.

-When companies share what they've seen, the whole ecosystem gets smarter faster.
+When companies share threat intelligence, the whole ecosystem gets smarter faster.
 This attack pattern, this malware variant, this exploitation technique.
 Pooled intelligence means everyone benefits from everyone else's incidents.
-It's happening more in 2024.

 Every connected device is an attack surface.
-Strong authentication, encryption, firmware updates.
+Strong authentication, encryption, firmware updates are essential.
 Most IoT stuff doesn't get security updates the way laptops do, so you have to enforce it in your network.

 The organizations keeping pace aren't the ones with one perfect tool.
 They're the ones with visibility across their systems, clear policies about access, trained people, and plans to respond fast.